Skip to main content

 Key Point

 SP-3 is a similar but separate activity than VD-6.
-In SP-3 the sponsor acknowledges their role and responsibilities initially and re-acknowledges them every six months.
+In SP-3, sponsors acknowledge their roles and responsibilities initially and reacknowledge them every six months.
 VD-6 is validation of the acknowledgment.
-Perform each action together or separately, but they are tracked separately for flexibility.
+Perform each action together or separately, but track them separately for flexibility.

 Key Point

-VD-3, VD-4, and VD-5 are validating the code, ethics, and bias reviews that have been conducted.
-It is up to the individual agencies to ensure a standard for conducting such reviews is followed.
+VD-3, VD-4, and VD-5 validate that the code, ethics, and bias reviews have been conducted.
+It is up to individual agencies to ensure they follow a standard for conducting such reviews.
 Agency representatives, such as the sponsor or custodian, should collaborate within a community of practice to capture best practices on how to perform the various reviews in Step 2.2.

 Step 3.
 Provision an Identity

-Capture the appropriate digital worker data elements.
-These attributes are stored in the agency IDMS or other systems.
+Capture the appropriate digital worker data elements and store these attributes in the agency Identity Management System (IDMS) or other systems.

 3.1 Capture and Store Identity Management Data Elements

 Identity management system data elements are identification and sponsorship elements.
-They include information to uniquely identify a digital worker or whom to contact for more details.
-Agencies usually store Identity management data elements in an identity management system or directory and should be required for any digital worker with a unique identity regardless of adverse impact level.
-Table 6 provides guidance and recommended data fields to capture the necessary digital worker identity elements.
+They include information to uniquely identify a digital worker or contact information when in need of more details.
+Agencies usually store identity management data elements in an IDMS or directory.
+Agencies should require data element storage for any digital worker with a unique identity regardless of adverse impact level.
+Table 6 provides guidance and recommended data fields for capturing the necessary digital worker identity elements.

 ID IDMS Field Name Field Type Additional Guidance